JinkiJung/Tasc/docs/source/basicConcept.rst

 Terminus
 ^^^^^^^^
-Terminus is defined as a human user or an intelligent agent that,
-  * has physical properties of a location and a bounding area
+Terminus is a object has physical properties of a location and a bounding area, and
-  * has states (IntraState)
+  * has state
-  * is able to performs several actions
+  * might represent spatial knowledge
+  * might perform action
-  * is a subject of Instruction
+  * can be a subject of Instruction
-Terminus can be used as spatial knowledge that must be memorized for problem solving.

 Action
 ^^^^^^^^
 Action is a dynamic behavior of Terminus that produce State or data.
 Some action has *target* of the action which is Terminus type.
 Action can be interpreted as a motor skill of a user to be performed at Tasc.
+The measurement for performance evaluation can be taken from Action.

 Condition
 ^^^^^^^^^^^^